motaz-atallah/Document-Proccessing/README.md

 ## ArchitectureDesign
 The architecture of the CV Analyzer Flask Application is designed to facilitate the seamless upload, processing, and extraction of information from CV documents.
-The system is built using a microservices approach, ensuring modularity and scalability.
 Below are the key components of the architecture:

 - **Client Layer**: Web Interface: The client layer consists of a responsive web interface built using HTML, CSS, and Bootstrap.
 This layer provides users with the ability to upload their CVs, select the extraction method, and view the results in a user-friendly format.
 - **Application Layer**: